 Sufficient remedial stepsBack to top

 What is ‘sufficient’ remediation in a case will depend on the specific details, including the nature of the alleged failings or behaviour.
 The scale of the concerns will determine what remedial steps are required.
-For example, the reassurance a decision maker will be looking for will be less for a single clinical incident in an otherwise unblemished career than it would be if a number of errors had taken place over a period of time, and they continued to happen after the nurse or midwife was made aware of the problem, or where other remedial steps did not prevent problems from recurring.
+For example, the reassurance a decision maker will be looking for will be less for a single clinical incident in an otherwise unblemished career than it would be if a number of errors had taken place over a period of time, and they continued to happen after the nurse, midwife or nursing associate was made aware of the problem, or where other remedial steps did not prevent problems from recurring.